-Important Dates for the Comforth family
+Early History of the Comforth family

 This web page shows only a small excerpt of our Comforth research.
 Another 77 words (6 lines of text) are included under the topic Early Comforth History in all our PDF Extended History products and printed products wherever possible.

 Comforth Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Comforth has been recorded under many different variations, including Cumberford, Cummerford, Comberford, Cumber, Camelford, Camellford, Campbellford, Comerford and many more.

 Early Notables of the Comforth family (pre 1700)